Large-scale variation in reionization history caused by Baryon-dark matter streaming velocity: Pre-reionization IGM

 \section{Pre-reionization IGM}

-We evolve the initial gas/dark matter particle distribution at $z=200$ using the publicly available SPH code GADGET-2 \citep{2001NewA....6...79S,2005MNRAS.364.1105S}\footnote{https://wwwmpa.mpa-garching.mpg.de/gadget/} down to $z=5.5$.
+We evolve the initial gas/dark matter particle distribution at $z=200$ using the publicly available smoothed particle hydrodynamics code (SPH) code GADGET-2 \citep[GAlaxies with Dark matter and Gas intEracT;][]{2001NewA....6...79S,2005MNRAS.364.1105S}\footnote{https://wwwmpa.mpa-garching.mpg.de/gadget/} down to $z=5.5$.
 In this step, the gas cools adiabatically as expected for the IGM before reionization.

-These treatments are based upon the assumption, justified by \citep{2000ApJ...534...11H}, that the typical MH was not yet forming stars before the external I-front overtook it.
-The rise of the UV ionizing radiation background responsible for the I-front that overtook each MH was led by an earlier rise of the Lyman-Werner background to the threshold level required to dissociate the ${\rm H}_2$ molecules inside MHs to suppress their star formation.
+These treatments are based upon the assumption, justified by \cite{2000ApJ...534...11H}, that the typical MH was not yet forming stars before the external I-front overtook it.
+The rise of the UV ionizing radiation background responsible for the I-front that overtook each MH was led by an earlier rise of the Lyman$-$Werner background to the threshold level required to dissociate the ${\rm H}_2$ molecules inside MHs to suppress their star formation.

 We first simulate structure formation with a minimum gas temperature of $T_{\rm min}=10$ K down to $z=20$.
-From $z=20$, we run four cases with different $T_{\rm min}$'s to simulate the impact of different levels of pre-heating by X-ray sources\footnote{Other effects of the X-ray background would be an increase in ionized fraction and ${\rm H}_2$ fraction in the IGM.
-We expect the former to be well below 10\% and not change the ionization photon budget significantly and the latter to be canceled out by the ambient Lyman-Werner background radiation.}.
-In one case, we leave $T_{\rm min}$ at $10$ K after $z=20$, assuming a minimal level of pre-heating.
-In other three cases, we raise $T_{\rm min}$ to $100$, $300$, and $1000$.
-In combination with two levels of streaming velocity, $V_{cb,i}=0$ and $70~{\rm km}~{\rm s}^{-1}$, we create eight cases of pre-reionization IGM in total.
-Figure~\ref{fig:preremap} describes the time-evolution of the density field in those eight cases.
+From $z=20$, we run four cases with different $T_{\rm min}$'s to simulate the impact of different levels of preheating by X-ray sources\footnote{Other effects of the X-ray background would be an increase in ionized fraction and ${\rm H}_2$ fraction in the IGM.
+We expect the former to be well below 10\% and not change the ionization photon budget significantly and the latter to be canceled out by the ambient Lyman$-$Werner background radiation.}.
+In one case, we leave $T_{\rm min}$ at $10$ K after $z=20$, assuming a minimal level of preheating.
+In the other three cases, we raise $T_{\rm min}$ to $100$, $300$, and $1000$ K. In combination with three levels of streaming velocity, $V_{cb,i}=0$, $28$ and $70$ ${\rm km}~{\rm s}^{-1}$, we create 12 cases of pre-reionization IGM in total.
+Figure~\ref{fig:preremap} describes the time evolution of the density field for $V_{cb,i}=0$ and $70~{\rm km}~{\rm s}^{-1}$.